petermr/tigr2ess/epmcSearches/eupmc_documentation.md

-  **Type your Synonym Query into Advance search box  as shown below and  we get different results`
+  **Type your `Synonym ` Query into Advance search box  as shown below and  we get different results.**

   ![](assets/different_synanoums_advance_search.png)

+  # NOTE: Use Operators (AND , OR , NOT) While using Synonyms.

- # Suppose we want something only in Body Not in the Title then type your query in Advance search as following in Bibliographic Fields.
+ *Suppose we want something `only in Body`  NOT in the Title then type your query in Advance search as following in Bibliographic Fields.*

   ![](assets/wheat_body.png)